matloff/regtools/inst/MLOverview.md

 ### Logistic model

-This is a generalization of the linear model, developed by statisticians.
+This is a generalization of the linear model, developed by statisticians and economists.

 This model is only for classification settings.
 Since m(t) is now a probability, we need it to have values in the interval [0,1].
 This is